ryguy2k4/stat207/README.md

-# STAT 207 (Prof. Ellison) (sp24) repo for NetID: ryants4

-GitHub username at initialization time: ryguy2k4

-For next steps, please refer to the instructions provided by your course.
+# stat207

+Coursework for STAT 207 (Data Science Exploration) at UIUC.